mirjanacale/MollyArt/README.md

 ### Content
 ***
 The text for the Home page was written by me, specifically to engage and inform visitors about MollyArt's offers and mission.
 The Sign Up page has content from Torturous [Future in Tech](https://ictskillnet.ie/courses/), which provides educational and captivating writing to lead users through the registration process.
+[Fancybox](https://fancyapps.com/fancybox/getting-started/) is used in JavaScript library to create modal windows, overlays, for displaying images.
 The icons in the bottom were derived from Font Awesome, [Love and Running](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm) Site, and they enhance the website's visual appeal and functionality.
+Amy Richardson SCOOP project [scoops](https://amylour.github.io/scoops_pp1/).

 ### Media
 ***

 The high-quality images that are used to improve the user experience are taken from _Pixabay_and are shown on the home and sign-up pages.
 Pictures for the gallery page are taken from [Pinterest](https://ie.pinterest.com/), offering a wide range of motivational pieces of art.
 [HandBrake](https://handbrake.fr/) and Microsoft ClipBar are used to optimize the backdrop video, which is downloaded from [YouTube](https://www.youtube.com/), so that it loads quickly and plays smoothly.
 Techniques for picture reduction are also used to maximize performance throughout the website.

+***
+### Acknowledgements

+ I would like to acknowledge my Code Institute mentors, Alan Bushel, Tim Nelson, Amy Richardson for thers guidance and encouragement on this project.